 You can also find a guide to making a small claim on GOV.UK.

 If you have to represent yourself in court, you'll be known as a 'litigant in person'.
 You might get advice about what legal points to raise in court - find out if you can get free or affordable legal advice.

-If you want practical help during your court case, you can contact the Personal Support Unit.
-A Personal Support Unit volunteer can explain how the court works, listen to you and help with paperwork.
+If you want practical help during your court case, you can contact Support Through Court.
+A Support Through Court volunteer can explain how the court works, listen to you and help with paperwork.
 They can't give you legal advice.

 Taking someone with you to the hearing

 You can take someone with you when the court deals with your case (this is known as the hearing).
 For example, you can take:

 - a Citizens Advice adviser

 - a Support Through Court volunteer